 ½ tsp instant yeast

 150 ml full-fat milk

 250 ml warm water

 150 g unsalted butter, melted

 Prepare the sugar syrup first.
-In a pan put the sugar, the water and orange-blossom water and bring to the boil.
-Once the water starts bubbling pour in the lemon juice, reduce the heat, and simmer for 5 minutes.
+Put the sugar, the water and orange-blossom water in a pan and bring to the boil.
+Once the water starts bubbling, pour in the lemon juice, reduce the heat and simmer for 5 minutes.
 Remove from the heat.

 Pour the cooled syrup over the pancakes

 Blend all of the pancake ingredients except the melted butter together for 3 minutes.
 If working without a blender, put the dry ingredients into a large bowl, make a well in the centre, and pour in the milk and water in stages, slowly incorporating the dry mix from the edges.
 The batter is ready when there are lots of bubbles on the surface.
 In another bowl mix crushed walnuts, sugar, cinnamon and coconut for the stuffing.

 Brush a non-stick pan with some of the melted butter and heat until the surface is very hot; then turn the hob down to medium heat.
 Pour a full ladle into the pan.
 The pancake should start forming bubbles on the surface.
 As soon as the surface has dried, take the pancake out and place on a plate.
 Repeat this process until all the batter is used.